 Note: Unary operators are + or - operations that apply to a single element.
 For example, consider the expression (-4).
 This is an instance of a unary negation since there is only a single operation and so (-4)2 produces 16.
-On the other hand, -42 produces -16 since has higher precedence than unary negation and so is interpreted as -(42). -4 -4 produces 16 since it is interpreted as (-4) (-4) since unary negation has higher precedence than multiplication.
+On the other hand, -42 produces -16 since + has higher precedence than unary negation and so is interpreted as -(42). -4 -4 produces +16 since it is interpreted as +16 since unary negation has higher precedence than multiplication.

-- 1. Using the arrays entered in exercise 1 of chapter 4, compute the values of u + v', v + u', vu, uv and xy (where the multiplication is as defined as linear algebra). - 2.
-Repeat exercise 1 treating the inputs as matrices. - 3.
+- 1. Using the arrays entered in exercise 1 of chapter 3, compute the values of u + v', v + u', vu, uv and xy (where the multiplication is as defined as linear algebra). - 2.
 Which of the arrays in exercise 1 are broadcastable with: